mcfiredrill/spree_printful/README.md

 ### TODO

+- [x] Sync product stocks with printful
-- [ ] Integrate with Printful Webhooks to update stocks, shipping, etc
+- [ ] Integrate with Printful Webhooks to shipping, etc
 - [ ] Orders are currently submitted as draft, add setting to skip draft
 - [ ] Add option for multiple printfiles
 - [ ] Currently supports products with multiple variants.
 Fix this to support products with no variants